-One panelist, working with a Ukranian media monitoring organization, said that pro-Kremlin media -such as NewsOne television channel, strana.ua news site, and others-abuse constitutional guarantees of free speech in Ukraine.
+Kateryna Dyachuk, a chief of the free speech monitoring department at the Institute of Mass Information (IMI), said that pro-Kremlin media-such as NewsOne television channel, strana.ua news site, and others-abuse constitutional guarantees of free speech in Ukraine.
 Although the state does not regulate this under the law, draft laws have been submitted to restrict hate speech in the media.

 In 2018, the parliamentary committee on freedom of speech and information policy advanced several amendments to protect Ukraine's information space and counter fake news.
 However, it failed to secure a vote for amendments on the destatization of print media law, a ban to check media during elections, and the long-awaited law on audiovisual services.
 It also works to achieve infrastructural access to Ukrainian media after the analog signal turnoff and funds for facilities to neutralize Russian broadcasting.
-One member believes that the committee needs parliament's approval to expand the NTRBC's authority to impose sanctions against media that deny Russian aggression and use hate speech.
+One member, Grygoriy Shverk, believes that the committee needs parliament's approval to expand the NTRBC's authority to impose sanctions against media that deny Russian aggression and use hate speech.

 Summer 2018 brought another attempt to adopt a law on countering threats to national security in the information sphere, which would allow websites to be blocked for 48 hours without a court decision.
-Experts from a digital security NGO commented that blocking should not happen without proper verification that a certain website poses a danger.
+Experts from the nongovernmental organization (NGO) Digital Security Lab commented that blocking should not happen without proper verification that a certain website poses a danger.
 The relevant parliamentary committee eventually rejected the law, but for security reasons a new law was needed to regulate the issue of online propaganda.
-Most media and human rights NGOs have criticized this draft law as antidemocratic, although some do support transparent legal restrictions of access to Internet resources belonging to or financed by an aggressor countryfor instance, by court decision.
+Most media and human rights NGOs have criticized this draft law as antidemocratic, although some do support transparent legal restrictions of access to Internet resources belonging to or financed by an aggressor country-for instance, by court decision.
 Others support marking such pages as propaganda rather than blocking them.